-Violations are determined based on noncompliance with Authority rules and regulations, permit requirements, provisions in the Storm Water Code, or applicable laws and regulations.
-Any violations noted during a site inspection by the P&EAD inspector will be discussed on site if appropriate personnel are available, be reported as outlined in Section 3.4.2, and be recorded in the Web-based database.
+Violations are determined on the basis of noncompliance with Authority rules and regulations, permit requirements, provisions in the Storm Water Code, or applicable laws and regulations.
+Any violations noted during a site inspection by the EAD inspector will be discussed onsite if appropriate personnel are available, be reported as outlined in Section 3.7.2, and be recorded in the Web-based database.
 Immediate action will be taken to stop or control active prohibited discharges, spills, or obvious illicit discharges.
-Issues concerning over-irrigation are directed to FMD to address.
-FMD are available on a 24/7 basis to respond to over-irrigation incidents.
-Field screening and monitoring of other NSWDs, as outlined in Appendix D-2, will be conducted to prioritize responses and follow-up investigations.
+Field screening and monitoring of other non-storm water discharges, as outlined in Appendix D-2, will be conducted to prioritize responses and follow-up investigations.
 The inspection report will detail the corrective actions required, the timeframe in which corrective actions must be completed, and any enforcement actions issued.

 The enforcement mechanisms used by the Authority are listed below.
 The Authority generally obtains compliance using the first four mechanisms listed.
 The remaining enforcement mechanisms can be used, as necessary, to increase the severity of penalties and to compel compliance as soon as possible.
 Violations are required to be corrected within a minimum of 30 days after the violations are identified, or prior to the next predicted rain event, whichever is sooner.
-If the responsible party requires more than 30 days to correct the violation, the rationale must be described in the Authority's Web-based database and approved by P&EAD.
+If the responsible party requires more than 30 days to correct the violation, the rationale must be described in the Authority's Web-based database and approved by EAD.

-- 1) Verbal and written warnings;
+- 1) Verbal and written warnings

-- 2) Written notices of violation;
+- 2) Written notices of violation

-- 3) Written notices to clean, test, or abate;
+- 3) Written notices to clean, test, or abate

-- 4) Orders to cease and desist (stop work orders);
+- 4) Orders to cease and desist (stop work orders)

-- 5) Fines;
+- 5) Fines

-- 6) Denial or revocation of permits and approvals;
+- 6) Denial or revocation of permits and approvals

-- 7) Administrative and criminal penalties;
+- 7) Administrative and criminal penalties

-- 8) Bonding requirements; and
+- 8) Bonding requirements

-- 9) Liens.
+- 9) Liens

-The Authority's ERP for IDDE has two main levels of enforcement, with escalating enforcement measures utilized as necessary on a case by case basis, using the professional judgment of the Authority inspector.
+The Authority's ERP for illicit discharge detection and elimination has two main levels of enforcement, with escalating enforcement measures utilized as necessary on a case by case basis, using the professional judgment of the Authority inspector.
 The Authority has the discretion to initiate or escalate enforcement using any enforcement mechanism available, depending on the nature of the violation or discharge, the effect on water quality, and the degree of cooperation or response time of responsible parties.
 Further information on enforcement activities used by the Authority is provided in Section 2.3.
 The general escalated enforcement process is outlined below: